 Let’s not forget that slavery was also a formative part of British imperial expansion.
-And before you say it – yes, Britain was the first European nation to abolish the slave trade, but it also holds the title of being the nation that transported the most African slaves across the Atlantic Ocean.
+And before you say it – yes, Britain was the first European nation to abolish the slave trade, but it also holds the title of being one of the nations that transported the most African slaves across the Atlantic Ocean.
 The British slave trade lasted for nearly three hundred years and in that time, British merchants are estimated to have carried over three million slaves into the New World.
 The great paradox of today is that Britain is congratulated for liberating those they enslaved in the first place.

 The statue of Rhodes which stands on the front of Oriel College on Oxford’s High Street is emblematic of this tension about past injustice and historical memory.
 Cecil Rhodes was not a slave owner in the traditional sense.
 He lived in a time (1853-1902) when slave holding had already been officially banned in the British Empire.
 He was, however, a white supremacist.
 Rhodes believed that the greatest race in the world were the British, and that it was the destiny of the British nation to rule over the lands and nations of non-white peoples.
 This belief guided his actions as both a businessman and a politician in the Cape Colony, supplemented by a deep thirst for amassing wealth and an unlimited personal ego.
 Even his obituary in the Guardian labelled him as an ‘unscrupulous’ man who put profit and personal gain above humanity.